 It supports a Bandwidth of 1.4MHz

 Uplink and Downlink speed: Up to 1 Mbps which is quite more than NB-IoT

 Mobility: For devices in movement

-Can be used in fleet management, Tracking, Retail & POS, Wearable devices, asset monitoring applications.
+Can be used in fleet management, Tracking, Retail & POS, Wearable devices, and asset monitoring applications.

-We, at PsiBorg Technologies, have created IoT solutions with both NBIoT and LTE-M ,possessing a high amount of expertise of the field.
+We, at PsiBorg Technologies, have created IoT solutions with both NBIoT and LTE-M, possessing a high amount of expertise in the field.